 Providing a large value for n makes the analyzed code bigger: this may cause the analyzer to use more time and memory.
-This option can also make the code exponentially bigger in presence of nested loops.
+This option can also make the code notably bigger in presence of nested loops (polynomially bigger in the depth of nested loops).
 A large value should therefore not be used in this case.